sschafft/bivee-site/_posts/team/2014-09-01-nicholas_kingston.md

 Nicholas' background emphasizes the use of technology to optimize and structure long term solutions complimented by clear, intuitive design, and function oriented processes.
 Nicholas has advised executive management teams and leaders to optimise business processes, rebrand corporate images, and valuated business opportunties and commercialization plans.

-Nicholas is one of the lead Managemnt Consultants and Creatives in the Bivee Group.
+Nicholas is one of the lead Management Consultants and Creatives in the Bivee Group.